boffnoff/boffnoff.github.com/_posts/2013-10-24-fourth-day.md

 As thats what it looks like now, but when you view the pages now, it will have changed since the writing of this.

+###New CSS rule for page navigation

+    .paging_previous {
+      text-align: right;
+    }

+    .pagig_next {
+      text-align: left;
+    }

+asdad